rideconnection/clearinghouse/README.md

 Testing
 -------

 We are using Rspec for unit testing.
-You can run the tests using either of the following commands:
+You can run the tests using:

-    bundle exec rake test
+    bundle exec rake test:all

-    bundle exec rspec spec
+(This task is defined in lib/tasks/alltests.rake)

 Speeding up your tests
 ----------------------